amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 in the realms of the is-not, yet it thereby practices the very non-identity thinking that exemplifies the only practicable subject-object reconciliation” Coole, Negativity and Politics, 184-85.

 50. Adorno, Negative Dialectics, 202-3.
-Adorno also describes this pain as the “guilt ofa life which purely as a fact will strangle other life” (p.
+Adorno also describes this pain as the “guilt of a life which purely as a fact will strangle other life” (p.
 364).
 Coles calls it the “ongoing discomfort that solicits our critical efforts.”
 Coole, Negativity and Politics, 89.

-51. | make the case for the ethical role of the positive affects in The Enchantment of Modern

-Life, especially in chapters 1 and 7.
+51. | make the case for the ethical role of the positive affects in The Enchantment of Modern Life, especially in chapters 1 and 7.
-_ §2.
 Adorno himself discerns no such ethical potential in moments of joy or in the attachment to life that they can induce.
 For him, the feeling of “the fullness of life” can only be an illusion ina world whose essential characteristic is the gap of nonidentity and, ultimately, death.
 Adorno identifies with Kant, who “disdained the passage to affirmation,” and rejects those who offer